apache/incubator-graphar/cpp/README.rst

 .. code-block:: shell

-    $ sudo make install  # run in directory you build, like build-relese, build and so on
+    $ sudo make install       # run in directory you build, like build-release, build and so on

 Generate API document
 ^^^^^^^^^^^^^^^^^^^^^